The Galleria at Fort Lauderdale

-The Galleria at Fort Lauderdale is an upscale super regional shopping mall on Sunrise Boulevard in Fort Lauderdale, Florida.
+The Galleria at Fort Lauderdale is an upscale super-regional shopping mall on Sunrise Boulevard in Fort Lauderdale, Florida.
 It was originally constructed in 1954 as the open-air shopping mall the Sunrise Center.

-The mall is owned by Keystone Florida Property Holding Corporation, a title holding company for the Pennsylvania Public School Employees' Retirement System.
-The mall managed by the Kravco Company and its successors Kravco Simon and Simon Property Group up until May 2012, when management was taken over by Jones Lang LaSalle.
+The mall is owned by GFO Investments, InSite Group and Atlas Hill RE.
+The latter company is responsible for the property's leasing, while Centennial Real Estate Management is responsible for the property's management.
+Prior to Centennial, the mall was managed by the Kravco Company, Simon Property Group and Jones Lang LaSalle.

 History

 The Galleria was originally the Sunrise Center, an open-air shopping mall constructed in 1954, but was demolished except for the Jordan Marsh store (reopened as South Florida's first Dillard's in 1993; Dillard's stores later opened at Pembroke Lakes Mall in 1995 and The Mall at Wellington Green in 2001), and rebuilt as an enclosed mall.
 The Galleria opened in three phases: initially on November 11, 1980, with Burdines (now Macy's), Saks Fifth Avenue (now H&M and IWG) and Jordan Marsh; second in 1982 featuring Neiman Marcus (which closed in 2020 following an announcement on July 23); and lastly in 1983 with Lord & Taylor (partially now Powerhouse Gym).

 The Pennsylvania Public School Employees' Retirement System pension fund bought the mall in 1993 for $125 million.

 From 2001 to 2003, $44 million was spent on renovations that included bringing in palm trees, opening windows and adding tri-color floor tiles.

 In 2014, redevelopment of the area around The Galleria was proposed, with 1,600 condos and 150 hotel rooms.
 The redevelopment never materialized due to community opposition.

 In 2018, an aquarium was proposed for the space previously occupied by Lord & Taylor.
 Aquarium operator SeaQuest proposed adding 1,200 marine animals, including sharks and stingrays to the space.
 The plan never materialized.

+On September 24, 2025, a consortium of buyers including GFO Investments, InSite Group and Atlas Hill RE acquired the property.
+On the same day, it was announced that Centennial Real Estate Management were contracted by the consortium to manage the mall while Atlas Hill RE were slated to handle the property's retail leasing.
+GFO and InSite are currently planning to redevelop the flat parking lots surrounding the mall into a mixed-use project consisting of nine, 30-story towers and a hotel.
+The nine towers are reported to contain 3,144 residential rental units, including 1,273 workforce housing units.